-Thomas More University offers an A.A. and a B.A. in Spanish.
-Studying Spanish at TMU prepares students to be analytical thinkers as they develop as language learners and global citizens.
+Thomas More University offers a minor in Spanish; a major in Spanish may be completed as an individualized program of study.
+Studying Spanish prepares students to be analytical thinkers as they develop as language learners and global citizens.
 Classes are small, allowing for individualized exploration of various topics.
 Students are also encouraged to expand their knowledge through courses in the consortium and study abroad.

-The A.A. in Spanish explores several aspects of Hispanic cultures.
+The minor in Spanish explores several aspects of Hispanic cultures.
 The course of study allows students to perfect the five language skills-listening, reading, speaking, writing, and cultures-and provides the opportunity for introductory study in literature, business, current events, and other areas.
-An A.A. in Spanish is the perfect companion to fields like business, art, and the health professions, among others.
+A minor in Spanish is the perfect companion to fields like business, art, and the health professions, among others.

-The B.A. in Spanish helps students obtain a deep understanding of Spanish and Hispanic cultures and business practices, while developing language and literature skills and advancing in proficiency.
+The individualized B.A. in Spanish helps students obtain a deep understanding of Spanish and Hispanic cultures and business practices, while developing language and literature skills and advancing in proficiency.
 It prepares students to continue graduate studies in the language, and compliments careers in health, law, business, education, and international affairs.
 Students pursuing a B.A. in Spanish are encouraged to pursue a concurrent major and required to study abroad.